gael37/lomond-menswear/README.md

-This is a [Next.js] project called lomond Menswear.
+This is a [Next.js] project called Lomond Menswear.

 To run the development server: npm run dev